 Imagine you're at the finish line for a 5K to help a local charity or organization.
 You've finished the race in record time, and you're looking through the race's program to find the nearest water station.
 You'll likely see a page of sponsors, local companies, and organizations who helped coordinate and facilitate the race.
 Now, because you're sweaty and winded, you may not realize this is an effective, sneaky aspect of referral marketing that works on two levels:

 - Being active within your community

 For companies that lack a local presence, you may feel like this principle of referral marketing may not apply, but take a moment to think about how so many causes or events occur in a virtual space.
-A virtual 5K where participants complete a race on their own and then gather in a chatroom afterward?
-Or what about the sheer number of Go Fund Me campaigns for a variety of causes?
+A virtual 5K where participants complete a race independently and then gather in a chatroom afterward?
+Or what about the sheer number of Go Fund Me campaigns for various causes?
 These are instances where referral marketing can offer significant value in terms of referral marketing for companies that can't facilitate an actual local angle.

 We recently published a long-form article on the importance and value of customer testimonials, which should not be overlooked as part of your referral marketing strategy.
-Referral marketing is often looked at as customers offering up recommendations or spreading the good word without being specifically asked, but working proactively to source, create, and position positive customer testimonials is something companies should not be embarrassed to do and something they should actively working to facilitate.
+Referral marketing is often seen as customers offering up recommendations or spreading the good word without being specifically asked, but working proactively to source, create, and position positive customer testimonials is something companies should not be embarrassed to do and should actively work to facilitate.